mLenehan1/ECE-FinalYearProject/ProjectReport/ResultsAndAnalysis/serversoftwareresults.md

 Client device has an average value of 44.63 \degree C.

-The CPU frequency of the Server device kept, on average, at the maximum frequency of 1.4GHz, with all four CPU cores frequecny scaling at 646.91MHz, and average temperature of 58.94 \degree C.
+The CPU frequency of the Server device kept, on average, at the maximum frequency of 1.4GHz, with all four CPU cores frequency scaling at 646.91MHz, and average temperature of 58.94 \degree C.

 \begin{table}[H]